UniqueNetwork/unique_docs/docs/links/ecosystem/community.md

 ## Partnerships and collaborations

 [SupraOracles](https://supraoracles.com/) partnership with Unique Network will combine Unique's white-label NFT technology with SupraOracle's novel oracle toolset to improve the composition of the dynamic NFTs.
-[Read more](../use-cases-and-partners/technology-partners/supraoracles.md).
+[Read more](use-cases.md##supraoracles).

-[Vernissage](broken-reference) is next generation of community-focused Marketplace, where developers and artists from different skill sets and backgrounds can become a part of Art innovations.
-[Read more.](broken-reference) &#x20;
+[Vernissage](https://unique.network/usecases/vernisage/) is next generation of community-focused Marketplace, where developers and artists from different skill sets and backgrounds can become a part of Art innovations. &#x20;

 [DigitalArt4Climate](https://digitalart4climate.space/) is an initiative to help spread the word and increase awareness among the population on world's climate change.
-[Read more.](../use-cases-and-partners/technology-partners/united-nations-and-digitalart4climate.md)
+[Read more.](../use-cases.md#united-nations-and-digitalart4climate)

 [Artpool](https://www.artpool.xyz/) is an NFT discovery curation platform and art discovery social network [Art Curator Grid](https://www.artcuratorgrid.com/).
-[Read more](../use-cases-and-partners/artpool.md).
+[Read more](use-cases.md#artpool).

 [Forever has Fallen](https://foreverhasfallen.com/) is a new form of entertainment that combines storytelling with interactive gameplay.
-[Read more](broken-reference).

 ## Winner of Hackusama 2020🥇